 Accidents involving large commercial trucks can cause catastrophic damage and life-threatening injuries.
 In addition to the pain these collisions cause, injured individuals can suffer considerable financial consequences, from medical expenses to lost wages due to missed time at work.
-When accident-related injuries are caused by a trucker who was driving aggressively, you could be overwhelmed by a sense of injustice.
+When accident-related injuries are caused by a trucker driving aggressively, you could be overwhelmed by a sense of injustice.

 If you have suffered injuries in a truck accident caused by someone else’s aggressive driving, you deserve compensation for your losses.
 The New York truck accident lawyers of Hach & Rose, LLP will use our experience and skills to hold the at-fault driver accountable for their negligence.
 Our knowledgeable legal team is committed to helping you recover the full compensation you deserve.
-Call us today at (212) 779-0057 or contact us online to learn more about your legal options.
+Call us today at (212) 779-0057 or online to learn more about your legal options.

 What Is Aggressive Driving?